 It is important to consider if the cloud software you are buying will make replace another on-premises solution you have already paid for.
 You want to avoid migrating to the new cloud service and continue paying support and maintenance for old software that will become redundant.
 It is possible to negotiate cloud conversion credit which results in a maintenance base reduction, which off-sets some of the CAPEX cost of your annual cloud service contract.
 You can also negotiate transition rights where you have the right to terminate redundant software once you have fully migrated to the new platform.

-VOQUZ Labs are involved in over 100+ SAP licensing projects every year and we negotiate many more software contracts each year than our customers do.
+VOQUZ Labs are involved in over 100+ SAP licensing projects every year and we negotiate many more SAP Licensing contracts each year than our customers do.
 Therefor we have expert knowledge that customers can leverage to negotiate better deals.

-If you are negotiating software contracts with SAP and want expert guidance, why not get in touch and find out how we can help you.
+If you are negotiating SAP Licensing contracts and want expert guidance, why not get in touch and find out how we can help you.